paritytech/capi/docs/getting_started/server.md

 - `frame` is the type of codegen with which we want the server to produce our chain-specific API
 - `wss/rpc.polkadot.io` is the target. `wss` indicates the provider, while `rpc.polkadot.io` is the means of provider-specific discovery (a WebSocket URL)
 - `@latest` is the semver string associated with the chain runtime version whose metadata we want to use for codegen (best to pin to a specific version / more info [below](#runtime-version))
-- `mod.js` is the codegened file from which we'd like to import.
-We could just as easily import from other generated files, such as `Balances.js` (a specific pallet bindings file) or `types/frame_system/mod.js` (a file of declarations, guards, factories and raw SCALE codecs)
+- `mod.ts` is the codegened file from which we'd like to import.
+We could just as easily import from other generated files, such as `Balances.ts` (a specific pallet bindings file) or `types/frame_system/mod.ts` (a file of declarations, guards, factories and raw SCALE codecs)

 ### Intellisense